Penalty units determine the amount a person is fined when they commit an infringeable offence.

 The value of a penalty unit is set annually by the Department of Treasury and Finance, and is updated on 1 July each year.

 Information about penalty units, fines and service-related fees can be found at various locations:

-- a fact sheet outlining how fees and fines are set is available on the Department of Treasury & Finance website (external link)
+- a fact sheet outlining how fees and fines are set is available on the Department of Treasury and Finance website (external link)

 - fines and penalties relating specifically to speeding offences can be found on the Cameras Save Lives website (External link)

 If you receive a fine and do not pay it on time, you will be subject to additional charges.
 The amount will vary according to the type of fine you have received and the amount of time you let lapse before taking action.

 For more information about the fines process, to pay your fine, or to explore your options, please visit the Fines Victoria website (External link)

 The penalty interest rate applies to debts arising from a civil judgment debt or court order (as opposed to penalty units, which relate to fines).